Want to learn how to read guitar tabs? You’ve come to the right place.

 An Introduction to Guitar Tabs

-Let’s start with what guitar tablature represents.
+Let’s start with the basics of how to read guitar tabs.
 There are six strings on a guitar and a tab is written using six horizontal lines, each representing a string.

 The bottom line is meant to be your thickest string (low E), and the top line is your thinnest string (high E).
 The lines in between are the rest of your strings.
 The six horizontal lines are as follows, top to bottom: high E, B, G, D, A, low E.

-To learn how to read guitar tabs you’ll need to know the parts of your guitar.
-This is essential for fully understanding guitar tabs.
+To learn guitar tabs, you’ll need to first become familiar with the parts of your guitar.
+This is essential for understanding some of the lingo that goes along with learning tabs.
 You’ll want to know what a fret is and which one is closest to the headstock.

 For guitar tabs, the fret closest to the headstock will be 1.
 The frets are numbered 1,2,3,4 and so on as you move toward the body.